-Since December 2016 Montrealers have had to abide by the new BSL by-law imposed by Mayor Denis Coderre.
-This breed specific law, known as “the bull shit law” amongst animal activists and most dog owners, is definitely controversial.
+Since December 2016, Montrealers have had to abide by the new BSL by-law imposed by Mayor Denis Coderre.
+This breed specific law, known as “the bull shit law” amongst animal activists and most dog owners, is controversial.
 Therefore I decided to explore it some more and was quite surprised by my findings.

 In all fairness, I truly understand the gravity of this situation but having looked at both sides of the issue.
 I believe this is a knee-jerk reaction coming from the Mayor’s office.
 Of course, everyone was appalled when Lucifer, a 7-year-old Pit Bull, killed a 55-year-old woman in Montreal after he had escaped from his backyard.
 The Quebec court pressed charges against the owner, but he was acquitted; a decision that I struggle with since the dog had lunged at bystanders outside a convenient store, bitten a cousin and was muzzled at home when guests came over.
 The owner had also asked the SPCA for help to reduce Lucifer’s aggressive behavior.
 Who is to blame?
 Is it the dog’s fault or the owner’s?
 In this case, it seems that the dog was at fault and was killed by the two police officers at the scene.
 In other cases, the owners were not so lucky and were charged with manslaughter and pleaded guilty to criminal negligence.
 Where do we draw the line?